l33tdaniel/project-2/team-10-documentation/Hours.md

 ## Estimates
 Jay's estimate: Finniky nature of CSS and difficulty with UI along with working on someone else's project which may or may not work leads to an estimation of 2 hrs.
 This is an overestimation assuming something doesn't work
-Arnav's estimation: Documentation took 1 hour last time so same estimation this time Brett's estimation: Finding or making audio can have its own challenges, coupled with the fact that it is integrating to an unfamiliar codebase leads to an estimation of 2 housr
+Arnav's estimation: Documentation took 1 hour last time so same estimation this time Brett's estimation: Finding or making audio can have its own challenges, coupled with the fact that it is integrating to an unfamiliar codebase leads to an estimation of 2 hours
 Tej's estimation:
 Daniel's estimation: Creating the AI for it seems challenging, but the involves starting from scratch.
 This leads to an estimation of 1.5hrs